SEO Optimization Strategy for Large Travel Ticketing Website

 - Defining page types to work with many URLs at once;

-- Choosing the priority pages for in-depth SEO.
+- Choosing the priority pages for in-depth SEO optimization for a travel ticketing website.

 Focus on solutions to get fast results

 As mentioned above, we focus on 20% of the tasks that bring 80% of the result.
-Based on our experience with large sites, we made a plan:
+Based on our experience with SEO for travel ticketing services, we made a plan:

 - Work with low-quality pages;